-Create a single PDF document with the PI's name as the title.
+Create a single PDF document with the Pl's name as the title.
 Use a PDF creation software such as Adobe® Acrobat® Professional to create the PDF rather than scanning hard copies to produce a PDF.
-Such files can be difficult to email to open and, therefore, will not be accepted for review.
+Such files will not be accepted for review.

 Send proposal via email to Christine Reilly, Senior Research Director (creilly@icrg.org) by 5 p.m.
-(Eastern), September 15, 2023.
+(Eastern) on SEPTEMBER 29, 2023.